Meet the Team

 he/him

-Ed’s desire is to help youth find what they’re passionate about, and then give them a voice to make a difference.
+Ed’s desire is to help youth find what they’re passionate about, and strengthen their voices to make an impact and change their communities.
 He works closely with The 84 Movement’s Statewide Leadership Team; developing their leadership skills and supporting their work across the state.
-He also works with The 84 Movement’s Chapters.

 PROGRAM MANAGER